 I want to give a big thanks to my friends Stew Sciulli, Luke Edwards, Jim Mallos, Scotty Ferguson, Matt Weldon, and Mike Whitfield.
 These guys are always exploring new rivers and trying new tactics to chase big fish with me.
 They are all a big contribution to the methods I discussed.
 They have always been supportive and straight-up fishy gentlemen.
 Thank you!
 If you would like to book a trip or have any questions please feel free to reach out to me.

-Article from Alec Lucas (@fish_a_day) who is a professional guide at Minturn Anglers in Minturn, Colorado.
+Article from Alec Lucas (@fish_a_day) who is a professional guide in the Western Slope of Colorado.
 He guides on a variety of rivers in the area, both out of a boat as well as on foot.
 Colorado has a wide range of fly fishing options and has virtually everything you could look for in trout fishing.
-Shoot him an email to set up a guided trip at firstname.lastname@example.org or give Minturn Anglers a call.
+Shoot him an email to set up a guided trip at firstname.lastname@example.org.